 - A workshop’s scenario – in this section you describe in points the workshop agenda and indicate how much time you will assign to each agenda point.

 - A list of speakers – at the moment of submitting the form you have to confirm that at least three of your speakers have agreed to participate in the workshop.
 Remember also that speakers’ diversity is required in terms of gender, geography, stakeholder group, policy perspective.
 The more diverse your speakers are, the better your proposal is.

-- The names of moderator(s) and rapporteur(s) – the purpose of the rapporteur is to produce a summary report of the workshop.
-Reports must be submitted to the IGF Secretariat no later than two weeks following the IGF event.
+- Moderator(s) and rapporteur(s) – the purpose of the rapporteur is to produce a summary report of the workshop.
+Reports must be submitted to the IGF Polska Secretariat no later than two weeks after the end of the conference.

 HOW TO SUBMIT YOUR PROPOSAL

-The proposals can be submitted from 7th until 30th September Proposals submitted after 30th September will not be accepted.
+The proposal can be submitted from the 22nd of July until the 11th of October.
+Proposals submitted after the deadline will not be accepted.

 Each proposal will be evaluated according to four criteria:

 - Relevance: Is the proposal relevant to Internet Governance?
 Does the proposal highlight the importance of the issue?